10 Idea Generation Activities for Better Ideas

 Paper Airplanes

-To kick off a meeting in a collaborative mindset, have people write down their name and a challenge they’re working on right now on a piece of paper.
+To kick off a meeting in a collaborative mindset, have people write down their names and a challenge they’re working on right now on a piece of paper.
 Everyone folds their paper into a paper airplane, then shoots it across the room.
 Now, pick up an airplane and write down a few possible solutions, including some silly ones.
 Then, find your person and share those ideas back with them.

-This helps people meet each other and bring more playfulness into the idea generation process.
+This helps people meet each other and bring more playfulness into the idea-generation process.

 Yes And